project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/139-dan-fitzgerald-on-applying-the-principles-of-regen-ag-to-technology-even-cellular-ag.md

 ---
-title: 139 Dan Fitzgerald on applying the principles of regen ag to technology, even cellular ag
+title: 139 Dan Fitzgerald On Applying The Principles Of Regen Ag To Technology Even Cellular Ag
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-11-09)